awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-key.md

 You can use asymmetric KMS keys to encrypt and decrypt data or sign messages and verify signatures\.
 To create an asymmetric key, you must specify an asymmetric `KeySpec` value and a `KeyUsage` value\.

 **Important**
-If you change the value of a `Replacement` property, such as `KeyUsage` or `KeySpec`, on an existing KMS key, the existing KMS key is [scheduled for deletion](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html) and a new KMS key is created with the specified value\.
+If you change the value of the `KeyUsage`, `KeySpec`, or `MultiRegion` property on an existing KMS key, the existing KMS key is [scheduled for deletion](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html) and a new KMS key is created with the specified value\.
 While scheduled for deletion, the existing KMS key becomes unusable\.
 If you don't [cancel the scheduled deletion](https://docs.aws.amazon.com/kms/latest/developerguide/deleting-keys.html#deleting-keys-scheduling-key-deletion) of the existing KMS key outside of CloudFormation, all data encrypted under the existing KMS key becomes unrecoverable when the KMS key is deleted\.

+**Regions**

+AWS KMS CloudFormation resources are supported in all Regions in which AWS CloudFormation is supported\.
+However, in the Asia Pacific \(Jakarta\) Region \(ap\-southeast\-3\), you cannot use a CloudFormation template to create or manage asymmetric KMS keys or multi\-Region KMS keys \(primary or replica\)\.

 ## Syntax<a name="aws-resource-kms-key-syntax"></a>